MockBukkit/paper-integration-tester/README.md

+# Work In Progress
+This project does not even compile at the moment

 ## About

 This is currently a project made to test MockBukkit against a real paper server.
 With further expansion it might be